Bankruptcy: United Kingdom

 Bankruptcy in the United Kingdom (in a strict legal sense) relates only to individuals (including sole proprietors) and partnerships.
 Companies and other corporations enter into differently named legal insolvency procedures: liquidation and administration (administration order and administrative receivership).
 However, the term 'bankruptcy' is often used when referring to companies in the media and in general conversation.
 Bankruptcy in Scotland is referred to as sequestration.
 To apply for bankruptcy in Scotland, an individual must have more than £1,500 of debt.

 A trustee in bankruptcy must be either an Official Receiver (a civil servant) or a licensed insolvency practitioner.
 Current law in England and Wales derives in large part from the Insolvency Act 1986.
-Following the introduction of the Enterprise Act 2002, a UK bankruptcy now normally last no longer than 12 months, and may be less if the Official Receiver files in court a certificate that investigations are complete.
-It was expected that the UK Government's liberalisation of the UK bankruptcy regime would increase the number of bankruptcy cases; initially, cases increased, as the Insolvency Service statistics appear to bear out.
+Following the introduction of the Enterprise Act 2002, bankruptcy in England and Wales now normally lasts no longer than 12 months, and may be less if the Official Receiver files in court a certificate that investigations are complete.
+It was expected that the UK Government's liberalisation of the bankruptcy regime would increase the number of bankruptcy cases; initially, cases increased, as the Insolvency Service statistics appear to bear out.
 Since 2009, the introduction of the Debt Relief Order has resulted in a dramatic fall in bankruptcies, the latest estimates for year 2014/15 being significantly less than 30,000 cases.

 Pensions

-The UK bankruptcy law was changed in May 2000, effective May 29, 2000.
+The UK bankruptcy law was changed in May 2000, effective from 29 May 2000.
 Debtors may now retain occupational pensions while in bankruptcy, except in rare cases.

-Proposed reform
+Involuntary bankruptcy

-The Government have updated legislation (2016) to streamline the application process for UK bankruptcy.
-UK residents now need to apply online for bankruptcy - there is an upfront fee of £680.
-The process for residents of Northern Ireland differs - applicants must follow the older process of applying through the courts.
+In the United Kingdom, creditors can have a court declare a person who owes them money declared bankrupt involuntarily.
+This can be done when a creditor can prove that they are owed a debt of £5,000 or a share of a person's debts totaling at least £5,000.
+According to Citizens Advice, the reasons for petitioning to have someone declared bankrupt involuntarily can include forcing an individual to sell land or property to pay their debts, simply to punish an individual, to try to stop someone from getting credit in the future, to force an investigation of someone's finances in case they are hiding assets, or to help force an employer to pay wages a group of employees is owed.